-To manually synchronize or update your mobile contacts:
+To manually update your mobile contacts:

-- 1. Ensure that you have paired your mobile phone with your 6930 IP phone.
-See "Pairing a Bluetooth device" on page 52. - 2.
-Press the (Directory) key.
+- 1. Ensure you have paired your mobile phone with your 6940 IP phone.
+See "Pairing a Bluetooth Device" on page 67. - Press the (B) (Directory) key.

-3. Navigate to the Mobile contacts folder.
+3. Tap the Mobile contacts folder.

-4. Press the Reload softkey.
+Tap the Update softkey.

-The Mitel 6930 IP phone attempts to re-synchronize and update your mobile contacts.
+The Mitel 6940 IP phone attempts to re-synchronize and update your mobile contacts.

 - 1. You may need to acknowledge the request on your mobile phone. - 2.
 If the update fails, a failed to retrieve contacts message displays on screen.
-Press Retry to attempt to update again, or Cancel to cancel the attempt. - 3.
+Tap Retry to attempt to update again, or Cancel to cancel the attempt. - 3.
 Some mobile phones will only sync contacts stored on the phone's flash memory.
-Contacts stored on the phone's SIM card may not sync with the Mitel 6930 IP phone. - 4.
+Contacts stored on the phone's SIM card may not sync with the Mitel 6940 IP phone. - 4.
 Mobile contacts are cleared from the Directory application when the phone's firmware has been upgraded.
-If your mobile device is configured to allow for automatic re-synchronization, the Mitel 6930 IP phone will synchronize the contacts again the next time your mobile device connects to your IP phone.
-If your mobile device is not configure for automatic re-synchronization, you must manually synchronize your mobile contacts.
+If your mobile device is configured to allow for automatic re-synchronization, the Mitel 6940 SIP IP phone will synchronize the contacts again the next time your mobile device connects to your IP phone.
+If your mobile device is not configure for automatic re-synchronization, you must manually synchronize your mobile contacts. - 5.
+For more information on the Directory application, see "Directory" on page 71.

-Answering an incoming mobile call using your Mitel 6930 SIP phone
+Answering an incoming mobile call using your Mitel 6940 IP phone

-When your mobile phone is paired and connected to your Mitel 6930 IP phone, incoming calls on your mobile phone will be indicated on your Mitel 6930 IP phone as well.
+When your mobile phone is paired and connected to your Mitel 6940 IP phone, incoming calls on your mobile phone will be indicated on your Mitel 6940 IP phone as well.

-To answer the incoming mobile call using your Mitel 6930 SIP IP phone, lift the handset for handset operation or press the (Speaker/Headset) key, blinking (Mobile softkey, or Answer softkey for handsfree operation.
+To answer the incoming mobile call using your Mitel 6940 IP phone, lift the handset for handset operation, or press the (Speaker/Headset) key, tap the blinking Bluetooth Line key, or tap the Answer softkey for handsfree operation.

-- 1. Press the Decline key to reject the incoming mobile phone call. - 2.
+- 1. Tap the Decline key to reject the incoming mobile phone call. - 2.
 When there is an incoming call on both SIP line and the mobile line and you lift the SIP terminal handset, the IP call takes priority over the mobile call. - 3.
 During an active Bluetooth mobile call, the call hold reminder tone will not be heard even if the Call Hold Reminder option is enabled on the phone.

-Moving audio from an active mobile call between your mobile phone and Mitel 6930 SIP IP phone
+Moving audio from an active mobile call between your mobile phone and Mitel 6940 IP phone

-Switching mobile phone audio from your Mitel 6930 IP phone to your mobile phone and back again is performed by a one-key-press method.
+Switching mobile phone audio from your Mitel 6940 IP phone to your mobile phone and back again is performed by a one-key-tap method.

-Press the Push call softkey to push the mobile call audio from your Mitel 6930 IP Phone to your mobile phone.
+Tap the Push call softkey to push the mobile call audio from your Mitel 6940 IP Phone to your mobile phone.

-Press the Mobile line key to pull the mobile call audio from your mobile phone to the Mitel 6930 IP Phone.
+Tap the Mobile Line key to pull the mobile call audio from your mobile phone to the Mitel 6940 IP Phone.